 Está buscando nuestra Guía de Colección de Documentos para DACA?
 Haga clic aquí.

-The Consortium and our partner organizations are working to make DACA dreams come true for young immigrants in New Jersey.
-Our goal is to help as many DACA-eligible youth as possible apply for the program in the coming year.
+Our goal is to help as many DACA-eligible youth as possible apply for the program.
 To get there, the Consortium is working with longtime partners and new collaborators across the state, with a goal to reach as many youth as possible, particularly in chronically underserved areas.

-- The Consortium is training community-based organizations on DACA eligibility, making sure that the organizations closest to immigrant youth can educate their communities about the program.
+- The Consortium has trained community-based organizations on DACA eligibility, making sure that the organizations closest to immigrant youth can educate their communities about the program.

-- For those young people who can’t reach legal services, the Consortium is preparing detailed pro se materials to help them understand whether they qualify and what they need to apply.
+- For those young people who can’t reach legal services, the Consortium has prepared detailed pro se materials to help them understand whether they qualify and what they need to apply.

 To support Dreamers throughout the state, the Consortium has created a DACA Document Collection Guide in Spanish and English.
 You can download the guide as a Google Doc by clicking the links, or view the guide in both languages on the Consortium website here.